SiobhanP1/nature-quiz/README.md

 * JavaScript code was validated using [JSHint](https://jshint.com/).
 No errors were found.
 * CSS code was validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator).
 No errors were found.
 * HTML code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).
+No errors were found.

 ### Test Cases